HEPTACOM/heptaconnect-docs/docs/portal-development/003-emitter.md

 | Removed     | -     |
 | Replacement | -     |

-An emitter's job is to read data from its portal's data source, convert it into a data set entity and hand that entity over to HEPTAconnect.
+An emitter is a flow component that has the job to read data from its portal's data source, convert it into a data set entity and hand that entity over to HEPTAconnect.

 # Intention